Vellore Maavattam

-Vellore Maavattam is a 2011 Indian Tamil-language action thriller film written and directed by R. N. R. Manohar, starring Nandaa and Poorna in the lead roles.
+Vellore Maavattam is a 2011 Indian Tamil-language action drama film written and directed by R. N. R. Manohar, starring Nandaa and Poorna in the lead roles.
 Produced by AGS Entertainment, the film was released on 5 October 2011.

 Production

 Nandaa played a police officer for the first time.
 The director and producer cast him after being impressed with his performance in Eeram.
 To prepare for the role, Nandaa spent 35 days training at the Hyderabad Police Academy.
 He said the film, unlike other Tamil police films, would be realistic, avoiding unrealistic fight sequences, swag and "punch dialogues".

 Soundtrack

 The tunes for the album are composed by Sundar C. Babu.